USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 This section uses a Jupyter Notebook.
 Jupyter Notebooks can be run on cloud-based systems like SageMaker, Binder, Google Colab, or any linux system with Jupyter installed (https://jupyter.org/install).

 The Jupyter notebook CMAQ_DMS_ChlorA.ipynb (located in the [PREP](../../../PREP) directory) can be used to add DMS and CHLO to the existing OCEAN file.
-See the tool’s [README] (../../../PREP/PYTOOLS/dmschlo/README.md) for instructions on how to configure an environment for this notebook.
+See the tool’s [README](../../../PREP/PYTOOLS/dmschlo/README.md) for instructions on how to configure an environment for this notebook.
 The notebook requires setting the following 6 variables: dom, ocnintmpl, ocnouttmpl, gdpath, overwrite, getlatestchlo.

 Variable “dom” is the output domain which can be defined as follows (12US1 is the output domain name): dom = '12US1'